 This topic describes the Code Places feature.
 This feature helps you find your way in large code bases and explore an unfamiliar code.

-Code Places is turned off by default.
+Code Places is initially turned off.
 To enable it:

 CodeRush displays type declarations (class, interfaces, delegates, enums), members of the corresponding type declarations (methods, properties, events), and regions contained in an opened cs., vb., ts. or js. file in the Code Places window.
 This window contains the following tabs: